-Boy shaving portrayed in tv shows, movies, other media, often before he needs to, and often imitating his father or another man
+Boy shaving portrayed in tv shows, movies, other media,

 [Click here for illustration]